10 Awesome Safe Pregnancy Exercises For All Trimesters

 Yes.
 I love glutes.
 But the truth is, keeping your hips strong and stable through pregnancy is crucial.

-Seated band abductions are great the help strengthen the outer hips with a bit of added resistance… plus, you get to sit down (these are my all time favorite bands for anything hip and glute related!)
+Seated band abductions are great.
+They help strengthen the outer hips with a bit of added resistance… plus, you get to sit down (these are the resistance bands I use for anything hip and glute related!)

 Standing Band Hip Thrust